dockur/windows-arm/readme.md

 ### How do I select the Windows version?

   By default, Windows 11 Enterprise will be installed.
-But you can add the `VERSION` environment variable to your compose file, in order to specify an alternative Windows version to be downloaded:
+But you adding the `VERSION` environment variable to your compose file, in order to specify an alternative Windows version to be downloaded:

   ```yaml
   environment: